solui/solui/packages/docs/Specification/InputValidation/README.md

 }
 ```

-Additional attributes depend on the validation `type`.
+Additional attributes depend on this parameter.

 **Validation: length**